-The Nonisothermal Reacting Turbulent Flow, $k-\omega$ (\approx) multiphysics interface is used to simulate flow in the turbulent regime, heat transfer, and species transport and in a gas or liquid.
-This interface requires a license for the CFD Module.
+The Nonisothermal Reacting Turbulent Flow, $k-\omega$ (\approx) multiphysics interface is used to simulate flow in the turbulent regime, heat transfer, and species transport and in a gas

 It combines the Chemistry, Transport of Concentrated Species, Turbulent Flow, k-ω, and Heat Transfer in Fluids interfaces.
 The Reacting Flow multiphysics coupling, which is added automatically, couples fluid flow, heat transfer and mass transfer.
 The species transport supports both a mixture, where the concentrations are of comparable order of magnitude, and low-concentration solutes in a solvent.